-Even though the general background risk from asbestos fibres, maybe considered negligible, based on available current and historic airborne asbestos fibre concentrations, for persons in close proximity disturbances, such as Woodsreef Residents and persons undertaking recreation activities near the mine (Exposure Groups 4, 5, 6 & 7) there is currently unquantified potential for short term exposure.
+Even though the general background risk from asbestos fibres maybe considered negligible based on available current and historic ambient airborne asbestos fibre concentrations, for persons in close proximity disturbances, such as Woodsreef Residents and persons undertaking recreation activities near the mine (Exposure Groups 4, 5, 6 & 7) there is currently unquantified potential for short term exposure.
 The risk to people in these Exposure Groups have been classified as negligible to low rather than add an "unknown" or "unclassified" category, based on information gained during the current study.

-4.1 Risk Characterisation Summary
+4.2 Risk Characterisation Findings

-It appears that for all Exposure Groups that one year after the remediation works the airborne asbestos fibre concentrations they may be routinely exposed is less than 0.01 fibres per mL of air, that is, below the minimum detection limit of the measurement technique.
-However for Exposure Groups in close proximity to the mine and naturally occurring asbestos it would be prudent to assume these groups may additionally be potentially exposed to localised higher airborne asbestos concentrations possibly produced over short time periods, generated by their activities or events causing physical disturbance to asbestos containing soils.
-The current site containment activities and restrictions to access to the mine site and The Mine Road are designed to minimise these potential disturbance activities.
+It appears that for all Exposure Groups that the airborne asbestos fibre concentrations they may be routinely exposed is less than 0.01 fibres per mL of air, that is, below the minimum detection limit of the measurement technique.
+However, for Exposure Groups in close proximity to the mine and naturally occurring asbestos it would be prudent to assume these groups may additionally be potentially exposed to localised higher airborne asbestos concentrations possibly produced over short time periods, generated by their activities or events causing physical disturbance to asbestos containing soils.
+The current site containment activities and restrictions to access the mine site and The Mine Road are designed to minimise these potential disturbance activities.